s-onecoin/cordapp-template/README.md

 associated metadata such as delivery address and delivery date.
-The flows used to facilitate the agreement process always result in an agreement with the seller as long as the purchase order meets the contract constraints which are defined in `PurchaseOrderContract.kt`.
+The flows used to facilitate the agreement process always result in an agreement with the seller as long as the purchase order meets the contract constraints which are defined in `PurchaseOrderContract.java`.

 All agreed purchase orders between NodeA and NodeB become "shared facts" between NodeA and NodeB.
 Note that NodeC won't see any of these